-- 29. Parties to an electronic transaction may agree to Electronic signature the use of a particular method or form of electronic signature, unless otherwise provided by written law. - 30.
-Where a written law requires the signature of a Minimum standards person, that requirement is met in relation to an signatures for legally required electronic record or data message by the use of an electronic signature that meets the minimum standards of reliability and integrity or conforms with the standard which the parties have agreed to by contract. - 31.
-(1) The criteria that shall be used to determine Reliability and the reliability and integrity of an electronic signature electronic signature electronic signatures include whether-
+29. Parties to an electronic transaction may agree to the use Electronic of a particular method or form of electronic signature, unless otherwise provided by written law.

+30. Where a written law requires the signature of a person, Minimum that requirement is met in relation to an electronic record or data legally required message by the use of an electronic signature that meets the standards for signatures.

+minimum standards of reliability and integrity or conforms with the standard which the parties have agreed to by contract.

+Reliability and integrity of electronic signatures.

-- (a) the authentication technology uniquely links the user to the signature; - (b) the signature is capable of identifying the user; - (c) the signature is created using a means that can be maintained under the sole control of the user: - (d) the signature will be linked to the information to which it relates in such a manner that any subsequent change in the information is detectable; and - (e) such other criteria as may be prescribed by regulations. - (2) Information or a record in electronic form or a data message that is signed with an electronic signature that meets the reliability criteria set out in subsection (1) is deemed to be unaltered since the time of its signing. - (3) The Electronic Authentication Products referred to in the Schedule are the products which can be used to validate an electronic signature under subsection (1). - (4) The Minister may by order amend the Schedule.
+- 31. (1) The criteria that shall be used to determine the reliability and integrity of an electronic signature include whether- - (a) the authentication technology uniquely links the user to the signature; - (b) the signature is capable of identifying the user; - (c) the signature is created using a means that can be maintained under the sole control of the user: - (d) the signature will be linked to the information to which it relates in such a manner that any subsequent change in the information is detectable; and - (e) such other criteria as may be prescribed by Regulations. - (2) Information or a record in electronic form or a data message that is signed with an electronic signature that meets the reliability criteria set out in subsection (1) is deemed to be unaltered since the time of its signing. - (3) The electronic authentication products referred to in the Schedule are the products which can be used to validate an electronic signature under subsection (1).

+Schedule.

+(4) The Minister may by Order amend the Schedule.

+Electronic signature associated with an accredited electronic authentication product.
 32. An electronic signature that is associated with an electronic authentication product issued by an Electronic Authentication Service Provider accredited under Part V (hereinafter referred to as a "qualified electronic authentication product"), is deemed to satisfy the requirements set out in section 31 for reliability and integrity.